 Be whisked away too far off places with A World of Stories every Sunday.

 Art Makers will give you the chance to create some amazing art every Saturday.

 The Hands on Base will be open every weekend for you to explore our Handling collection.

-Join us for Busy Bees - lively sessions for under 5s, including storytelling, art and craft and outdoor play, taking place every Tuesday and Wednesday during term time.
+Join us for Busy Bees - lively sessions for under 5s, including storytelling, art and craft and outdoor play, taking place on selected Tuesdays and Wednesdays during term time.

 The Gardens open at 7.15am from Monday to Saturday, and from 8am on Sundays.
-The Gardens will close at 8.50pm.
+The Gardens currently close at 8.20 pm and from Monday 13 May; they will close at 8.50pm.

 During May Half -Term the museum will be busy, visitors may have a 30-minute wait for the Brick Wonders exhibition.
 Please book in advance for tickets where possible and plan your visit to avoid any disappointment.